Svyatogor3757/Palette/README.md

 HEX, AHEX, RGB, ARGB, ARGB(Visual studio), HSV, HSL, COLORREF(BGA) (In the future, it will be possible to add a modular version of the color format)

+The program is created in C#.Net Framework 4.7.2 in Visual studio environment (IDE).
 In this repository, you can find the source code and the finished application.
 The application can be downloaded - [download](Palette.zip).